 How much less will an Advanced Enviro-Septic™ (AES) or Enviro-Septic™ Wastewater Treatment System cost than a conventional system?

-The cost of a system depends on the specifics of the site, the system size and the particulars of your Council’s approval.
-In general, you can expect that AES™ Technology will cost 20% less than a conventional pipe in a trench with drainage metal system.
+The cost of a system depends on the specifics of the site, the system size and the particulars of your Council’s compliance.
+In general, you can expect that AES Technology will cost 20% less than a conventional pipe in a trench with drainage metal system.

-When compared to other Aerated Wastewater Treatment Systems (AWTS) with power requirements, complicated computer control systems, compressors or blowers and a variety of pumps the initial AES installed cost will be less but then there will be no ongoing costs – no 6 monthly service inspections required, no power, nothing to break down and requiring replacement.
-What a choice!
+When compared to other Aerated Wastewater Treatment Systems (AWTS) with power requirements, complicated computer control systems, compressors or blowers and a variety of pumps, the initial AES installed cost will be less but then there will be no ongoing costs – no 6 monthly service inspections required, no power, nothing to break down and requiring replacement.

 How much smaller is the AES System compared to a conventional system?